Skip to main content

 repo.Of<T>(behavior)Create and track a mock with specific behavior

-repo.OfPartial<T>(args)Create and track a partial mock
+repo.Of<T>(args)Create and track a mock with constructor args

 repo.Track(existingMock)Add an existing mock to the repository